dualra1n/dualra1n/README.md

 2: execute ./dualboot --dualboot 14.3 (or your ios version that you want to dualboot with also is recommended ios 14.3 because you can jailbreak with taurine)

+3: ./dualboot --boot

-3: when the script finished, you will have to record a video of iphone's screen because you have to note the name of the preboot directory when that is booting.
+in case that your iphone not boot on the second ios try to do this: you will have to record a video of iphone's screen because you have to note the name of the preboot directory when that is booting.